Icinga/icinga2/doc/20-language-reference.md

 Dictionary | { a = 3 }         | A dictionary.

 Depending on which libraries are loaded additional types may become available.
-The `icinga` library implements a whole bunch of other types, e.g. Host, Service, CheckCommand, etc.
+The `icinga` library implements a whole bunch of other [object types](6-object-types.md#object-types), e.g. Host, Service, CheckCommand, etc.

 Each type has an associated type object which describes the type's semantics.
 These type objects are made available using global variables which match the type's name: